darisdzakwanhoesien2/OuluMobileComputing/README.md

-OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/media/AudioRecorder.kt
+These project are intended to implement these features: Microphone, Camera, Video Playback, Messages.
+The project directory structure are divided into (under OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject)

-- recording and playing audio components (with Jetpack Compose UI, using MediaRecorder and MediaPlayer)
+- folder: database
--
+- folder: media

-OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/media/AudioRecorder.kt
+- folder: ui
-- This Kotlin file defines a Jetpack Compose UI component that allows users to capture an image using the device camera and display the captured image in the UI.
+-> MainActivity.kt

-OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/ui/MainScreen.kt
+Under the (folder: database):
-- This Kotlin file defines a Jetpack Compose UI component called MessageScreen, which allows users to input messages, store them in a ViewModel, and display the list of messages.
+-> Supporting feature of Message:

-OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/MainActivity.kt
+1. Message.kt (as data model) that helps to define the data model (Room entity)
-- This file defines the entry point of the app by extending ComponentActivity and setting up the UI using Jetpack Compose.
+2. MessageDao.kt (Data Access Object) -> handles database operations (CRUD functions)

-OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/database/AppDatabase.kt
+3. MessageViewModel.kt (ViewModel) -> that helps manages UI state and interacts with the database
-- This file defines the Room Database for the mobile computing project, allowing persistent storage of messages.
+4. AppDatabase.kt -> Room database setup for the app, ensuring that messages are stored persistently

-1. Message: These files define the data model, database access methods, and ViewModel for handling messages in the app.
+The splitting of these module (it's model, CRUD operations, UI stages and app setup) are intended to maintain it's modularity for future development

-- OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/database/Message.kt: (Data Model)
+Under the (folder: media):
-- OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/database/MessageDao.kt: (Data Access Object)
+1. AudioRecorder.kt: recording and playing audio components (with Jetpack Compose UI, using MediaRecorder and MediaPlayer)
-- OuluMobileComputing/app/src/main/java/com/example/mobilecomputingproject/database/MessageViewModel.kt (View Model)
+2. CameraCapture.kt: capture an image using the device camera and display the captured image in the UI

--
+Under the (folder: ui):

-OuluMobileComputing/app/src/main/AndroidManifest.xml
+1. MainScreen.kt: input messages, store them in a ViewModel, and display the list of messages

--
+For the main page, MainActivity.kt aims to become the entry point of the app by extending ComponentActivity and setting up the UI using Jetpack Compose (central Kotlin command)

-Empty:
+The other setup that needs to be added are
-- MessageScreen.kt
+- OuluMobileComputing/app/src/main/AndroidManifest.xml: Setup the permission for Microphone, Camera, Storage, and Internet, definiing the MainActivity as the launcher activity and it's aiming for initial setup  supports for Speech Recognition
-- VideoPlayer.kt
+-  build.gradle.kts: Setup dependencies needed for the features, such as (Jetpack Compose, Room Database, ExoPlayer for Video Playback, Camera & Audio Permissions, ViewModel & LiveData, Kotlin Coroutines)
-- App.kt
+Rerouting from: OuluMobileComputing/app/build.gradle.kts -> OuluMobileComputing/build.gradle.kts